Creating N scale model train layouts is an extraordinary hobby and one that you can find a ton of hours of enjoyment in!

 Kato is one of the best N scale model manufacturers.
 While they offer a large variety of model cars for your railroad, their locomotives impress a lot when it comes to build quality.

-In saying that, you do pay for quality and based on what people have to say, these are some of the best locomotives that will withstand a lot of work and pressure for quite some time.
+In saying that, you do pay for quality, and based on what people have to say, these are some of the best locomotives that will withstand a lot of work and pressure for quite some time.
 If you’re an N scale enthusiast, this is definitely a brand to take a look at!

 There are some other companies such as LifeLife for example.
 While it’s not as popular as some of the others here, they are very affordable.